srImathE satakOpAya nama:

-As explained in rg vEdham “dhvA suparNA … samAnam vruksham parishasvajAthE” (two birds exist in the same tree…), both jIvAthmA and paramAthmA exist in the body – while one (jIvAthmA) enjoys the fruits of their action, the other one (paramAthmA) remains shining overseeing the activities of the first one.
+As explained in rig vEdham “dhvA suparNA … samAnam vruksham parishasvajAthE” (two birds exist in the same tree…), both jIvAthmA and paramAthmA exist in the body – while one (jIvAthmA) enjoys the fruits of its action, the other one (paramAthmA) remains shining, overseeing the activities of the first one.
 Once we realize that he is the controller and we are the controlled, we can easily approach him.

 A prince comes across a beautiful garden and hesitates to enter.
-At that time, if some one says “This is your father’s property.
+At that time, if someone says “This is your father’s property.
 Feel free to enter and enjoy yourself”, the prince will happily enter the garden.
-Similarly, one should understand everything is under the control of emperumAn – then oneself can also become part of that.
+Similarly, one should understand everything is under the control of emperumAn – then one can also become part of that.

 Word-by-Word meanings (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)